fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 If the answer negotiated a data "m=" section, the offering endpoint parses the "a=sctp-init" line, if present, from the data "m=" section.

-If the data is not properly base64 encoded this results in an error.
+If the data is not properly base64-encoded this results in an error.

 The offering endpoint then informs its SCTP implementation of the series of bytes.
-The SCTP implementation is responsible for validating the format of the SCTP init chunk.
+The SCTP implementation is responsible for validating the format of the SCTP INIT chunk.
-If the series of bytes is not a valid SCTP init chunk this results in an error.
+If the series of bytes is not a valid SCTP INIT chunk this results in an error.

 ## Modifying the Session